Close Menu

 On a Fixed Route

-The Central Ohio Transit Authority (COTA) operates bus service in Columbus.
-The CBUS is a free downtown circulator that runs every 10-15 minutes from the Short North Arts District in the north to the Brewery District/German Village in the south, with stops at many popular downtown locations along the way.
-For as little as $4.50 a day, hop on COTA’s other routes to explore more of the city and beyond.
+The Central Ohio Transit Authority (COTA) operates bus services in Columbus for as little as $4.50 a day, hop on COTA’s routes to explore more of the city and beyond.

 A downloadable transportation guide can be found here.